LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-hardest-punch-in-the-face.md

 than particles in the air,

-don’t let them make you cry, or swear,
+don't let them make you cry, or swear,

 or take yourself less seriously.